aces-aswf/aces/README.md

 - **aces-look:**
   - contains any transforms that serve to modify the default appearance of images through an ACES pipeline

-## ACES Project Mission

-The Academy Color Encoding System (ACES) aims to provide a standardized, device-independent, and future-proof system for managing color throughout the motion picture and television production pipeline.

-ACES aims to:

-- provide a common color interchange format (ACES2065-1) to facilitate image interchange and archival
-- enable consistent color reproduction from image capture through editing, VFX, grading, mastering, and archiving, regardless of camera, display, or workflow
-- preserve creative intent across different display devices and between software and hardware from different vendors
-- support long-term archiving of motion picture assets in a format that can be faithfully re-rendered on future display technologies
-- recieve wide industry adoption
-- foster a healthy and active community

 ## Tags and Releases